Superyou/papers/micro_rebuttal.md

 * QA1: 3-level cache.

-We added the discussion in Section XXX.
+We added the discussion in Section 5.7 paragraph 1 and 2.

 * QA2: Non-inclusive cache.

-We added the discussion in Section XXX.
+We added the discussion in Section 5.7 paragraph 3.

 * QA3: Potential attacks to speculative buffer.

-We strengthened the discussion in Section XXX.
+We strengthened the discussion in Section 6, Security of SpecBuf.

 * QA4: SPEC 2017.

-We added the results in Figure XXX.
+We added the results in Figure 9.

 * QA5: 8-core.

-We added the results in Figure XXX.
+Currently we do not have evaluation on 8 cores.
+This is due to our current linux kernel and image disk running Full System on Gem5 could only support up to 4 cores.   .

 # Rev-B